tomjoht/learnapidoc/_docs/resources/docapis_eventbrite_example.md

 ## Code explanation

-The sample implementation is as plain as it can be in terms of style.
+The sample implementation is as plain as it can be concerning style.
 But with API documentation code examples, you want to keep code examples simple.
 In fact, you most likely don't need a demo at all.
 Simply showing the payload returned in the browser is sufficient for a UI developer.
 However, for testing it's fun to make content actually appear on the page.

 In a nutshell, here's what's going on.
-The `ajax` method from jQuery gets a payload for an endpoint URL, and then assigns it to the `data` argument.
+The `ajax` method from jQuery gets a payload for an endpoint URL and then assigns it to the `data` argument.
 We optionally log `data` to the console to more easily inspect its payload.
 To pull out the various properties of the object, we use dot notation. `data.name.text` gets the text property from the name object, and `data.description.html` gets the body.

 We then rename the content we want with a variable (`var content`) and use jQuery's `append` method to assign the variable's contents to a specific tag (`eventbrite`) on the page.